 Child-occupied Facility - May include, but is not limited to, day care centers, pre-schools and kindergarten classrooms.
 Child-occupied facilities may be located in target housing or in public or commercial buildings.
 The regulation defines a "child-occupied facility" as a building, or portion of a building, constructed prior to 1978, visited regularly by the same child, under 6 years of age, on at least two different days within any week (Sunday through Saturday period), provided that each day's visit lasts at least three hours and the combined weekly visits last at least six hours, and the combined annual visits last at least 60 hours.
+Child-occupied facilities may be located in target housing, or in public or commercial buildings.
+With respect to common areas in public or commercial buildings that contain child-occupied facilities, the child-occupied facility encompasses only those common areas that are routinely used by children under age 6, such as restrooms and cafeterias.
+Common areas that children under age 6 only pass through, such as hallways, stairways, and garages are not included.
+In addition, with respect to exteriors of public or commercial buildings that contain child-occupied facilities, the child-occupied facility encompasses only the exterior sides of the building that are immediately adjacent to the child-occupied facility or the common areas routinely used by children under age 6.

-Cleaning Verification Card - a card developed and distributed, or otherwise approved, by EPA for the purpose of determining, through comparison of wet and dry disposable cleaning cloths with the card, whether post-renovation cleaning has been properly completed.
+Cleaning Verification Card - a card developed and distributed by EPA for the purpose of determining, through comparison of wet and dry disposable cleaning cloths with the card, whether post-renovation cleaning has been properly completed.